Monstera deliciosa (Swiss Cheese Plant) Indoor Care, Propagation, Common Problems

 Monstera deliciosa losing (dropping) leaves is due to two possible reasons.
 One possible reason is age.
 As the lower leaves age, they fall as a natural process.

 The second possible reason for Swiss Cheese Plant losing (dropping) leaves is sudden change of growing conditions if there is an abnormal loss of leaves.
+Avoid sudden changes in the growing conditions.
+Gradually acclimatize it to the new growing conditions before moving it to a new position.

 The third possible reason for Monstera deliciosa losing (dropping) leaves is high temperature if the leaves turn brown and dry before they fall.
+Ensure the plant is receiving an average warmth of 18-290C and keep it away from hot drafts (heat from hot air).

 Rotting stems

 Monstera deliciosa rotting stems is an indication of fungal stem-rot disease which is promoted by high moisture and too little warmth.
-You can the plant by repotting and keeping the soil dry and warm for a period of time.
+You can save the plant by repotting it and keeping the soil dry and warm for a period of time.

 Weeping at the leaf edges